The Clear Edge

 The aggressive pricing compression worked exactly as designed.

 Every transformation has friction.
-Marcus’s path wasn’t smooth—it was effective.
+Marcus’s path wasn’t smooth, but it was effective.
 Here’s what went wrong and how he fixed it.

 Problem 1: Fear of Losing Clients

-The Block: Marcus worried about losing long-term clients.
+The block was simple: Marcus worried about losing long-term clients.
 What if the “good” clients couldn’t afford $900?

-What the Data Showed: Clients he thought were “good” (longest tenure) were actually least profitable.
-Bottom 6 clients consumed 40% of the time for 30% of the revenue.
-The top 10 clients were the actually profitable ones.
+The data showed that the clients he thought were “good” because they’d been with him the longest were actually the least profitable.
+The bottom 6 clients used 40% of his time for only 30% of his revenue, while the top 10 were the ones truly driving profit.

-The Result: Lost 5 of the bottom 6 clients (exactly as analysis predicted).
-Kept all top 10.
-Perfect strategic outcome.
+The result matched the analysis: he lost 5 of the bottom 6 clients and kept all top 10—a perfect strategic outcome.

-Lesson: aggressive pricing compression protocol requires knowing which clients to lose BEFORE announcing.
-Data-driven, not gut feeling.
+Lesson: the aggressive pricing compression protocol requires knowing exactly which clients you’re willing to lose before you announce anything.
+It’s data-driven, not based on gut feeling.

 Problem 2: How to Announce the Increase

-The Block: Marcus drafted 7 versions of the email.
-Each felt too defensive or apologetic.
+The block was clear: Marcus drafted 7 versions of the email, and each one felt too defensive or apologetic.

-The Solution: Use price increase communication framework.
-State clearly, give 30 days' notice, brief justification (one line), and make it the client’s choice.
-No apologizing.
+The solution was to use the price increase communication framework: state the change clearly, give 30 days’ notice, add a brief one-line justification, and make it the client’s choice—with no apologizing.

-The Result: Zero clients complained about the approach.
-11 of 16 were accepted immediately.
-5 declined professionally.
-Clean execution.
+The result was clean.
+Zero clients complained about the approach, 11 of 16 accepted immediately, and 5 declined professionally.

-Lesson: aggressive pricing compression protocol teaches what to skip (elaborate justification) and what matters (clear communication).
+Lesson: the aggressive pricing compression protocol teaches you what to skip (elaborate justification) and what to prioritize (clear communication).
 Confidence comes from clarity.

 Problem 3: Attracting New Clients at a Higher Price